-Read and select all that apply
+Internet users, any Read and select all that apply location

-- (1) Conducting financial transactions such as banking, investing, or paying bills online? - (2) Buying goods or services online? - (3) Posting photos, status updates, or other information on social networks? - (4) Expressing an opinion on a controversial or political issue on a blog or social network, or in a forum, email or any other venue? - (5) Searching for information using a platform such as Google Search, Yahoo Search, Microsoft Bing, or another web search engine? - (6) (Do not read) None of the above
+- (1) Conducting financial transactions such as banking, investing, or paying bills online? - (2) Buying goods or services online? - (3) Posting photos or other information on social networks? - (4) Expressing an opinion on a controversial or political issue, such as on a blog or social network, or in an email? - (5) Finding information using Google or another search engine? - (6) (Do not read) None of the above